The best shampoo bars that hydrate and nourish all hair types

 With more and more shampoo bars launching, it can be an overwhelming product to shop—especially when you want to ensure the one you’re buying is actually as good for the planet as it claims.
 I based my selection on popular products, some newer ones and also incorporated some smaller brands which can often be overlooked.
 We've also find out how to make shampoo bars at home for a more accessible approach.

-The best shampoo bars as reviewed by an expert beauty editor
+The best shampoo bars, as reviewed by a beauty expert

 1. Ethique Mintasy Solid Shampoo